willhunt/flycar_nd_project3/writeup.md

 ```

 ### Altitude control
-Tasks to implement the `QuadControl::AltitiudeControl` class method in `QuadCOntrol.cpp`.
+Tasks to implement the `QuadControl::AltitudeControl` class method in `QuadControl.cpp`.

 Altitude control is implemented using:
-* PI control using postion
+* PI control using position
 * P control using velocity
-* Feedforward control using z acceleration
+* Feed-forward control using z acceleration

 From above we had defined the body accelerations as follows: